nufeb/NUFEB/examples/simple-shear/README.md

 Biofilm growth model and removal.

 The biofilm is grown from 40 initial HETs inoculated on the substratum for ~4.5 days (4x10^5s).
-Then shear force is applied with the direction along x axis to remove the particle from the domain.
+Then shear force is applied with the direction along x axis to remove particles (microbes) from the domain.

 <pre>
 Inputscript-vtk.lammps           Simulation inputscript (with VTK outputs)